-- Loosen the fence lock knob A. Slide the upper (adjustable) fence completely out of its track and set to the side.
-See Figure 38.
-(Both upper fences need to be removed). - 2.
-Flip the back fence support tabs ( & ) into position.
-Tabs are on both the left and right sides of the lower (fixed) fence.
-Tab only exists on the right side of the lower (fixed) fence.
+- Loosen the fence lock knob (A).
+Slide the upper (adjustable) fence completely out of its track and set to the side.
+See Figure 39.
+(Both upper fences need to be removed). - Flip the back fence support tabs D into position.
+Tabs D are on both the left and right sides of the lower (fixed) fence.
 These will function as your workpiece backstop.
-See Figure 40. - You will need to add a 2 x 12 inches (1 1/2 x 11 5/8 inches) auxiliary table board to support your large capacity workpiece See Figure 40.
+See Figure 41. - You will need to add a 2 x 12 inches (1 1/2 x 11 5/8 inches) auxiliary table board to support your large capacity workpiece r.
+See Figure 41.

-NOTE: The Auxiliary Table Board should be as wide as the lower (fixed) fence and secured to the lower fence using wood screws, see Figure 39.
+NOTE: The Auxiliary Table Board should be as wide as the lower (fixed) fence and secured to the lower fence using wood screws, see Figure 40.

-4. Use the support tabs ( b & b) to support the back of your workpiece before making any cuts.
+3. Use the support tabs b to support the back of your workpiece before making any cuts.